 Is this design more complex than current rocket systems?

 Having wings and a propeller added to a rocket may seem to be complicating an already complex system.
 However, there is an enormous amount of knowledge and experience in the field of aeronautics and aircraft engines, which makes this aspect of the launch profile extremely reliable and relatively simple.
 Yes, we are pushing boundaries of technology with regard to flying back into the atmosphere at high speed and high altitude.
 However, our expertise is primarily aeronautics and there is a lot of value that can be added in a space system to make a launch more efficient.
 This is particularly true with the first stage, where a large part of its trajectory is within the atmosphere and temperatures of re-entry are lower.
-We have done a lot of ground testing in wind tunnels and shock tunnels and we are confident that we will be able to prove aspects of our design with our upcoming test launch.
+We have done a lot of ground testing in wind tunnels and shock tunnels and we are confident that we will be able to prove aspects of our design with our upcoming test launches.

 The other alternative to reusability is the path that companies like SpaceX and Blue Origin have taken, where they use the existing rocket propulsion to land.
-This has been a remarkable achievement, and while it seems commonplace now, you may remember how it seemed almost surreal when you first watched a SpaceX rocket reversing down to the launch pad and setting down perfectly.
+This has been a remarkable achievement, and while it seems commonplace now, you may remember how it seemed surreal when you first watched a SpaceX rocket reversing down to the launch pad and setting down perfectly.
 This is a better option when the objective is to fly to the Moon or Mars, which has been the intention of SpaceX from the outset.